hodgestar/qutip-scipy-2022/README.md

 3. Check that everything is working by running the `pre-tutorial-test.ipynb` Jupyter notebook.

+4. If this is your very first encounter with quantum mechanics, I have recommended some videos to watch before you arrive at the tutorial, just so that not everything is completely new to you on the day.

 There are instructions for what to do if you get stuck further down.

 Don't panic, have fun and see you at the tutorial!